grame-cncm/faust/tools/benchmark/README.md

 Use `export CXX=/path/to/compiler` before running faustbench to change the C++ compiler, and `export CXXFLAGS=options` to change the C++ compiler options.
 Additional Faust compiler options can be given.

-Using `-single` and additional Faust options (like `-vec -vs 8...`) allows to run a single test with specific options.
+Additional Faust options (like `-mcd 2...`) can be added on the list of all already tested options, to possibly discover a better setup not covered by the standard exploration.

 ## faustbench-llvm